[Skip to content]

 Or you could add the option to your config.ini or eclipse.ini file in the Eclipse installation directory.

-You can find more information about the Eclipse runtime system and possible configuration options online at the Eclipse web site or in the local Eclipse SDK Help System via HelpHelp ContentsPlatform Plug-in Developer GuideReferenceOther reference informationRuntime options
+You can find more information about the Eclipse runtime system and possible configuration options online at the Eclipse web site or in the local Eclipse SDK Help System via HelpHelp ContentsPlatform plug-in Developer GuideReferenceOther reference informationRuntime options

 5.4.